 Once the testing is complete your vet will prescribe eye drops or ointment for inflammation or infection as warranted.
 Some owner's find that the drops are easier for to apply at home, while others prefer the ointment.
 The veterinarian will guide you as to which option they think will help your cat's eye best.

 Looking at the potential causes of eye infections, it may seem like preventing them would be a daunting task.
 But there are things you can do to prevent your cat from suffering from one.

-Since most of the truly infectious causes are preventable with vaccinations, keeping your cat up to date on their vaccines, regardless of indoor/outdoor status, can help stave of infections.
-Even if your vet suspects that your cat already has feline herpesvirus, keeping their FVRCP updated can minimize flare up.
+Keeping your cat up to date on their vaccines regardless of indoor/outdoor status, can help reduce chances of infection.
+Even if your vet suspects that your cat already has feline herpesvirus, it is still important to keep up with their vaccines as recommended by your veterinarian.
 Most flare ups of herpesvirus are self-limiting, meaning they resolve without treatment.
 If your vet suspects that this is the culprit of your cat's eye problems, they may recommend an immune supplement called L-Lysine.
 This is a safe supplement that can be given either as a treat or chew, as a gel your cat can lick off their paw, or even granules you can mix in with their wet food.
 L-Lysine can be given throughout your cat's life to prevent flare ups.
 Keeping your cat's claws trimmed, especially their front claws, can also help prevent any corneal ulcers or scratches from exuberant grooming.

 Eye infections usually aren't serious, but they are unpleasant for your cat to endure.
 If you suspect your cat is suffering from an eye infection, don't delay in calling your vet to make an appointment for them.